melissamcewen/glass_spider/README.md

 # Glass Spider ALPHA
-A lightweight and flexible Drupal 8 base theme designed for GUI-based SASS compiling.
+A lightweight and flexible Drupal 8 base theme designed for any type of SASS compiling.

 ## Mission
 Glass Spider aims to be a solution that brings SASS-based theme development to a wide variety of skill levels.
 SASS setup is optimized for GUI compilers like Koala or Prepro.
 It's flexible – use Bootstrap or Breakpoint or anything you want (or don't) as long as it's SASS.
 Glass Spider also aims to utilize documentation-driven development.
 Too many tools, especially Drupal themes, lack great documentation, but Glass Spider will be built around a core of documentation at every step.